-Lane County Latino a/x Leaders work group came together in partnership with The Oregon Community Foundation – Latino Partnership Program, Palo Alto Software, and Lane Workforce Partnership.
-Each gathering brings together Latino a/x leaders from different sectors and influences in an engaging forum that encourages personal connections and community-driven solutions.
+Lane County Latino a/x Leadership Workgroup was formed in partnership with The Oregon Community Foundation – Latino Partnership Program, Palo Alto Software, and Lane Workforce Partnership.
+Each gathering brings together Latino a/x leaders from different sectors and influences.
+These meetings are structured to inspire and facilitate personal connections and help mobilize community-driven solutions.

 Goals/Themes (no particular order):

 - Community building; within this group, our own Latino a/x community, and more broadly